 If you were injured by a defective product or because a product did not have adequate warnings or labels, you may be entitled to compensation.
 Unfortunately, recovering a fair payout in a product liability case is rarely straightforward.
 There are several parties who may be liable for your damages, and you will need strong evidence to support your claim.
-The product liability attorneys at Englander Peebles are well versed in the laws that protect consumers, and we can help you fight to obtain the compensation you deserve.
+The Fort Lauderdale product liability lawyers at Englander Peebles are well versed in the laws that protect consumers, and we can help you fight to obtain the compensation you deserve.

 Common Types of Products Involved in Product Liability Claims

 Just about any type of product can contain a harmful defect.
 Even children’s toys can have design flaws or manufacturing defects that put young kids at risk.
 Other products that often contain dangerous defects include:

 Who Can Be Liable for Damages in a Product Liability Claim?

 Depending on the type of defect that caused your injuries, you may have grounds for a claim against the product designer, manufacturer, distributor, or, in rare cases, another party such as the package designer.
 There are two primary categories of product defects: design defects and manufacturing defects.

 A design defect exists when the blueprint of a product creates a hazard for users or is unreasonably dangerous.
 These defects usually affect an entire product line.
 Your Fort Lauderdale product liability attorney may determine that you have grounds for a claim related to a design defect if: